 So SEO optimization is crucial for your images; you know that.
 So how do you drive more traffic from Google image search and get your images to show up in the organic search results?
 We’ve gathered a list of ten tips to help you do SEO image optimization correctly.

 Describe the Image Accurately

 When Google’s web crawlers are perusing your site to see what you should be ranking for, they don’t neglect your images.
-But because Google can’t see, it can only interpret text, it’s your responsibility to make sure you name your image file correctly.
+But because Google can’t see, it can only interpret the text; it’s your responsibility to make sure you name your image file correctly.
 Be as specific as possible when naming the file.
 Don’t ever abbreviate the text, and be sure to separate the keywords in the descriptions with hyphens.
 If you forget to make these changes, you’re missing out on an easy way to optimize for SEO.